|

 - Chapter 3: Dissipation, Noise and Adaptive Systems

-- Chapter 4: Self Organization and Pattern Formations
+- Chapter 4: Self Organization

-- Chapter 5: Complexity and Information Theory
+- Chapter 5: Information Theory of Complex Systems

-- Chapter 6: Cellular Automata and Self-Organized Criticality
+- Chapter 6: Self-Organized Criticality

 - Chapter 7: Random Boolean Networks